-Though 5-year TCO analysis for E2W is already lower compared to ICE two-wheeler due to lower maintenance and charging costs, there are still some challenges which reduce urgency and demand to switch from ICE to EV:
+Though 5-year TCO analysis for E2W is already lower compared to ICE two-wheeler due to lower maintenance and charging

-Systemiq.
+58 Systemiq.
 (2023).
 The breakthrough effect in ASEAN: How to trigger a cascade of tipping points to accelerate ASEAN's green growth.

 - Higher upfront cost for similar specification between EV and ICE: When comparing ICE versus EV with desired quality specifications, in terms of power and range, the price of E2W is higher even after applying purchase subsidy. - 2.
 High financing cost: Financing cost remains quite significant, currently almost 3 times higher than ICE, as financial institutions are quite hesitant to finance E2W due to the perceived high-risk and lack of resell secondary market.
-This limits the options of potential consumers to afford E2Ws. - 3.
-Lack of charging and battery-swapping infrastructure, causing range anxiety: There are two types of E2W in Indonesia:
+This limits the options of potential consumers to afford E2Ws. - Lack of charging and battery-swapping infrastructure, causing range anxiety: There are two types of E2W in Indonesia:

-- plug-in charging and battery swapping, both of which have limited infrastructure throughout Jakarta.
+plug-in charging and battery swapping, both of which have limited infrastructure throughout Jakarta.
 This shortage is particularly concerning for long-distance riders, such as those in ride-hailing services, who worry about battery range, especially outside Jakarta.
-Many users also feel less safe on E2Ws, leading to lower confidence in the product. - 4.
-Lack of consumer education leading to low confidence in product: There is still low public awareness and consumer education on EVs and its benefits.
+Many users also feel less safe on E2Ws, leading to lower confidence in the product.

+4. Lack of consumer education leading to low confidence in product: There is still low public awareness and consumer education on EVs and its benefits.
 In addition, there is the absence of E2W offering from well-known household 2W brands, such as Honda or Yamaha.

 FIGURE 26.
-MAPPING OF E2W AND ICE 2W AVAILABLE IN INDONESIA BASED ON POWER AND RETAIL PRICE
+MAPPING OF E2W AND ICE 2W AVAILABLE IN INDONESIA BASED ON POWER AND RETAIL PRICE59